-This isn't a game for just you!
+This isn't a game for just you.

 for your friend to catch, as well as a special bonus object

 The yellow star works a lot like the blue star,

 Drag the code from the blue star

 because now you just need to change a few things,

 the score should go down, so change that value

-the score should go up, so make that value positive 1.
+the score should go up, so make that value positive one.

 Click the green flag to test the code.

 If you catch the yellow star with the blue Android,

-If you catch the yellow star with the yellow android, then the score will go up.
+If you catch the yellow star with the yellow Android,

 Finally, program the object that both you and your friend

 so drag the code from the yellow star to the green star.

 the scoring for the other stars.

-Remove the two “if” statements that involve scoring.
+Remove the two if statements that involve scoring.

 The green star will score if both the Androids touch it.